-- (1) The approved supplier must ensure that the carcasses of wild mammals must: - a) be placed under refrigeration within 4 hours of being killed (if the ambient temperature is above 10°C), or within 12 hours of being killed (if the ambient temperature is at all times below 10°C); - have the deep meat temperature (the temperature that is measured at the thermal centre of the largest muscular mass) of the material reduced to less than 7°C within 48 hours of killing for preservation by chilling; or - c) continuously refrigerated to reduce to -12°C or cooler for preservation by freezing. - (2) The cooled carcasses must be maintained at a temperature as per clause 7.20 (1) during storage and transport prior to a primary processor so that they will not deteriorate.
+- (1) The approved supplier must ensure that the carcasses of wild mammalsrabbits, hares, wallabies, possums, goats and deer must: - a) be placed under refrigeration within four 4 hours of being killed (if the ambient temperature is above 10°C), or within 12 hours of being killed (if the ambient temperature is at all times below 10°C): - have the deep meat internal temperature (the temperature that is measured at the thermal centre of the largest muscular mass) of the material reduced to less than 7°C within 4824 hours of killing for preservation by chilling; or - b)c) continuously refrigerated to reduce to -12°C or cooler for preservation by freezing. and - (2) The cooled carcasses must be maintained at a temperature as per clause 7.20 (1) during storage and transport prior to a primary processingor so that they will not deteriorate.

-7.21 Delivery of killed wild mammals to the primary processor
+7.207.21 Delivery of killed wild mammals rabbits, hares, wallabies and possums to the primary processor

-- (1) The approved supplier must ensure that: - a) killed wild mammals preserved by chilling are kept between 0°C and 7°C at all times and delivered to the operator within 72 hours of being killed; and - b) killed wild mammals that are preserved by freezing are kept frozen and are delivered to the operator in a frozen state at a temperature of -12°C or cooler.
+- (1) The approved supplier must ensure that: - a) killed wild mammalsrabbits, hares, wallabies, possums, goats and deer preserved by chilling are kept between 0°C and 7°C at all times and delivered to the animal product operator within 72 hours of being killed; and - b) killed wild mammalsrabbits, hares, wallabies, possums, goats and deer_that are preserved by freezing are kept frozen and are delivered to the animal product operator in a frozen state at a temperature of -12°C or cooler.

-Part 8: Primary processing operations
+Part 8: Control of petfoodPrimary processing operations

-(1) This Part applies to operators who process animal material or animal product intended for animal consumption, operators must comply with the applicable provisions of this Part.
+- (1) This Part applies to operators who process animal material or animal product intended for animal consumption, the following persons, and such persons operators must comply with the applicable provisions of this Part. - a) animal product operators who process animal material or product for animal consumption as petfood (except by rendering)